lmurphy100/afg-moderation/README.md

 ### Generated Clusters

-2. DBSCAN Clustering
-   - Groups datapoints based on density, marks outliers as noise.

-## Regression Analysis on Detoxify.
-(Actual vs Predicted on Validation).

-How Accurate is our model in general?

-Mean Absolute Error (MAE), Mean Squared Error (MSE), R-Squared (R^2) Scores.

 ## Predicted Toxicity Scores and Severity Labels on our Dataset

 Since the 6 predicted toxicity scores is a point in 6 dimensional space, we can categorize the point to the closest centroid by distance.